Creating a Smarter Activity Log

 What Worked Well

 • Start with the real-world workflow.
-Reviewing paper logs clarified what truly mattered - not what we assumed.
+Reviewing paper logs clarified what truly mattered.

 • Design for the 80% use case.
 By optimizing for recurring and predictable patterns, we gained meaningful speed wins.